MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/connect-to-exchange-servers-using-remote-powershell.md

 - A common problem is an incorrect password.
 Run the three steps again, and pay close attention to the user name and password you enter in Step 1.

 - The account you use to connect to the Exchange server needs to be enabled for remote PowerShell access.
-For more information, see [Control users' access to remote PowerShell](control-users-access-to-remote-powershell.md).
+For more information, see [Control remote PowerShell access to Exchange servers](control-remote-powershell-access-to-exchange-servers.md).

 - TCP port 80 traffic needs to be open between your local computer and the Exchange server.
 It's probably open, but it's something to consider if your organization has a restrictive network access policy.